The Circuit Maker

 ParameterValue

-The nearest standard resistor values are 330Ω (slightly brighter, 21 mA) or 470Ω (slightly dimmer, 15 mA).
+The nearest standard resistor values are 330Ω (slightly brighter, about 21mA) or 470Ω (slightly dimmer, about 15mA).
 Both are safe.
 When in doubt, go with the higher value — a dimmer LED is better than a dead one.

 Red1.8–2.2V